eastweststartend/devops_sa/README.md

 # devops_sa
-Devops test project
+Devops test project.
-This is for tutorial purpose
+This is for tutorial purpose.